 Council is supporting not-for-profit community organisations that provide services to the most vulnerable in our community through the provision of a community service hub in Manly.
+Further research on other appropriate locations throughout the Northern Beaches will be undertaken in 2019.
 This will enable much needed services to be provided in the heart of our community.
-Further research at other appropriate locations throughout the Northern Beaches will be undertaken in 2019.

-Community Centre Upgrades \$12.5m‡
+Community Centre Upgrades \$13.5m‡

 We will continue to improve our community centres.
-This includes 7.8 million[‡] for a new multi-use facility within Warriewood Valley to support the growing population.
+This includes 7.8 million‡ for a new multi-use facility within Warriewood Valley to support the growing population, and \$0.9m upgrading Beacon Hill Community Centre and Youth Club.

-Childcare centres and preschools \$6.8m[‡]
+Childcare centres and preschools \$6.9m‡